 With 3.3 million units, France is the world champion of second homes, and everyone dreams of owning one.

-As a result, crooks have never been so numerous and inventive with odometer scams, selling cars that don't exist and the worrying increase in the number of rolling wrecks.
+As a result, crooks have never been so numerous and inventive with odometer frauds, selling cars that don't exist, and the worrying increase in the number of rolling wrecks.

 It is a very destination for hikers, but in recent years strange disappearances have been reported.

 The world of scuba divers is little known, surrounded by fantasy, but it is above all being a worker of the depths, treading in a world where the hand of man is still irreplaceable.